mikrzol/kmer/README.md

-REQUIRED PACKAGES: numpy, pickle, jellyfish
+REQUIRED PACKAGES: numpy, scipy, pickle, jellyfish
 HOW TO USE:

 Use kmerize.py as the main file to control the program.